Meet Our Chief

 Deputy Chief Witt holds an Associate’s Degree in Criminal Justice from Indian River State College and a Bachelor’s Degree in Public Administration from Barry University.
 He also has the distinction of graduating from the FBI National Academy located in Quantico, Virginia in 2005.
 He is a graduate of the FBI Florida Executive Development Seminar (FEDS), the FBI Law Enforcement Executive Development Seminar (LEEDS#65) and the Florida Chief Executive Seminar (CES#49).
 He served as an area representative for the Florida Chapter of the FBINAA from 2006 until 2014.
 In 2014, he was elected to the Florida Chapter FBINAA Executive Board, which is a five year commitment, and served as the Florida Chapter President until 2019.

 In 2009, Deputy Chief Witt was selected to sit on the board of directors for the South Eastern SWAT Association as the Florida representative, and served a two year commitment.
 He has also worked as an adjunct instructor for Indian River State College.

 Criminal Investigations Lieutenant

-Lieutenant Constantine Savvidis oversees the Criminal Investigations Division, Drug Intelligence and Criminal Enforcement Unit (DICE), Recruitment, Records Unit, and is also the Department’s Training Coordinator.
+Lieutenant Constantine Savvidis oversees the Criminal Investigations Division, Special Investigations Unit (SIU), the Records Unit, and is also the Department’s Training Coordinator.
 He has served in many capacities throughout his tenure with the Department.

 Lieutenant Savvidis graduated from the FBI National Academy in 2014.